Best Tips For Keeping Carpets And Rugs Clean In The Bedroom

 Avoid Eating in the Bedroom

-It’s almost unbelievable how even the smallest crumbs can make their way right onto your precious carpet.
+It’s almost unbelievable how even the smallest crumbs and other things like pet hair can make their way right onto your precious carpet.
 If if you want to keep your bedroom carpet spic and span, you should never eat food in the bedroom if you can help it.

 If you have children, encourage them to follow the rules as well.
 Taking about 10 minutes to eat in the kitchen or dining room can prevent all types of crumbs from collecting on bedroom floors.